The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Pittsburgh Promise

-Up to $40K in college scholarships for Pittsburgh Public Schools graduates.
+Up to $20K in college scholarships ($5K/year max for 4 years) for Pittsburgh Public Schools graduates.
 A long-term investment in your kids' future.
+Program ends for class of 2028.

 Scholarship